 We contract with Hughes Systique for software development services.
-In addition to our approximately 42% ownership in Hughes Systique, Mr. Pradman Kaul, the President of Hughes Communications and a member of our board of directors, and his brother, who is the Chief Executive Officer and President of Hughes Systique, own in the aggregate approximately 25%, on an undiluted basis, of Hughes Systique's outstanding shares as of December 31, 2021.
-Furthermore, Mr. Kaul serves on the board of directors of Hughes Systique.
+In addition to our approximately 42% ownership in Hughes Systique, Mr. Pradman Kaul, the former President of our subsidiary Hughes Communications and Vice-Chair of our board of directors (effective January 1, 2023), and his brother, who is the Chief Executive Officer and President of Hughes Systique, own in the aggregate approximately 25%, on an undiluted basis, of Hughes Systique's outstanding shares as of December 31, 2022.
+Furthermore, Mr. Pradman Kaul serves on the board of directors of Hughes Systique.
 Hughes Systique is a variable interest entity and we are considered the primary beneficiary of Hughes Systique due to, among other factors, our ability to direct the activities that most significantly impact the economic performance of Hughes Systique.
 As a result, we consolidate Hughes Systique's financial statements in our consolidated financial statements.
-We incurred expenses of approximately \$15.9 million payable to Hughes Systique for the year ended December 31, 2021.
+We incurred expenses of approximately \$17.1 million payable to Hughes Systique for the year ended December 31, 2022.